Shop and Save on New York State Health Insurance

 Congress held a session this week where it questioned representatives of the various contractors hired to build Healthcare.gov.
 But there were more questions than answers raised during the hearing.
 This week’s news cycle has been awash in new information these contractors, like how bad their code is, and how late the federal government waited to until the bitter end to test the system.

-One of the bigger stories out of these week is the news that the federal government will delay enforcement of the individual mandate next year in order to give people more time to buy health insurance.
-This doesn’t really amount to much of a delay in the ACA implementation, but there are certainly some politicians who are thinking that might not be such a bad idea.
+One of the bigger stories out of this week is the news that the federal government will delay enforcement of the individual mandate next year in order to give people more time to buy affordable health insurance.
+This doesn’t really amount to much of a delay in the ACA implementation, but there are certainly some politicians who think that might not be such a bad idea.

-Anyway so with no immediate solution on the horizon for these technical problems it looks like this saga is far from over.
-In an ideal world everything would have worked from the start right?
-But it’s a complicated system that needs to vet all of your personal information against several sources simultaneously as you create an account (just check out the our first article on the exchange rollout for a more detailed overview).
+Anyway so with no immediate solution on the horizon for these technical problems, it looks like this saga is far from over.
+In an ideal world, everything would have worked from the start right?
+But it’s a complicated system that needs to vet all of your personal information against several sources simultaneously as you create an account (just check out our first article on the exchange rollout for a more detailed overview).

 "Vista Health Solutions" www.nyhealthinsurer.com Tel (888)215-4045 Email [email protected]